China tells Trump not to link trade to North Korea

 It has also long argued that the THAAD deployment in South Korea will destabilise the region.

-On trade, the United States has blamed the unbalanced relationship - marked by a trade deficit with China of US$309 billion last year - on Beijing's policies that impede access to their market.
+On trade, the United States has blamed the unbalanced relationship - marked by a trade deficit with China of USD$309 billion (SGD#419 billion) last year - on Beijing's policies that impede access to their market.

 China says Washington's own rules restricting US high-tech exports are partially to blame.